Oryx: a Scalable Sequence Model for Many-Agent Coordination in Offline MARL: Introduction

 The second issue is \emph{miscoordination}, arising from the inability of agents to actively interact in the environment.
 Offline training forces agents to rely entirely on historical behaviours observed in the dataset collected from other (often suboptimal) policies, risking the development of incompatible policies. \citet{tilbury2024coordination} highlight how this miscoordination problem can significantly degrade performance in cooperative settings.
 Some recent works have tried to address this problem \citep{barde2024modelbasedsolutionofflinemultiagent,qiao2025offline}.
 However, it's unclear how well these approaches scale, particularly when long temporal dependencies and many agents are involved.

-To jointly tackle the two fundamental challenges of extrapolation error and miscoordination in many-agent settings, we propose \textbf{Oryx}, a novel offline MARL algorithm that unifies scalable sequence modelling with constrained offline policy improvement and structured sequential coordination.
+To jointly tackle the two fundamental challenges of extrapolation error and miscoordination in many-agent settings, we propose Oryx, a novel offline MARL algorithm that unifies scalable sequence modelling with constrained offline policy improvement.
 Oryx integrates the retention-based sequence modelling architecture of Sable~\citep{Mahjoub2024SableAP} with an enhanced offline multi-agent objective based on ICQ~\citep{Yang2021BelieveWY}.
 Furthermore, by leveraging a dual-decoder architecture—simultaneously predicting actions and Q-values—Oryx is able to use a counterfactual advantage \citep{foerster2018coma}, enabling robust and extrapolation-safe policy updates.
 Finally, Oryx's sequential policy updating scheme explicitly addresses miscoordination by conditioning each agent's policy update on the actions already executed by other agents in sequence, thus ensuring stable policy improvement.

 We extensively evaluate Oryx across a broad set of challenging benchmarks—SMAC, RWARE and Multi-Agent MuJoCo—that include discrete and continuous control, varying episode lengths, and diverse agent densities.
 Oryx sets a new state-of-the-art in offline MARL, outperforming existing approaches in more than 80\% of the 65 evaluated datasets.
 Furthermore, we specifically test Oryx in large many-agent settings.
 To achieve this, we create new datasets (with up to 50 agents) and show that Oryx maintains its superior performance at such scales.
-We make all of our datasets, experimental data, and code available upon publication.

-Overall, by addressing both extrapolation error and miscoordination in a unified and scalable framework, Oryx significantly advances offline MARL, bringing us closer to being able to reliably deploy cooperative, multi-agent policies learned entirely from static data in complex, real-world domains.
+Overall, by addressing both extrapolation error and miscoordination in a scalable sequence modelling framework, Oryx significantly advances offline MARL, bringing us closer to being able to reliably deploy cooperative, multi-agent policies learned entirely from static data in complex, real-world domains.
+To accelarete future research in this direction, we make all of our datasets and code available on GitHub\footnote{\url{https://github.com/instadeepai/og-marl}}.